artisan-roaster-scope/artisan/_docs/12-alarms.md

 ![alarm trigger slider](/assets/images/gsg/Alarm trigger slider.png)

+Read the [blog](https://artisan-roasterscope.blogspot.com/2018/05/automating-huky.html) post on automating a Huky to find out how the right hardware and alarms can control the roaster from Artisan.
+Remember to never leave your roaster unattended though.

 ### Time Triggered Alarms

 Let's turn the fan speed to 72% 2min after FC automatically.
 For this we need a second alarm that moves our Fan slider to 72 based on a temporal criteria.
 As a From value we select FC START.
 Further, we set the Time of this on to 02:00 and it's temperature Source to the empty entry, just to be sure that this alarm is not triggered by any temperature change.